maxviazov/Spring-Frameworks-/Gradle-build-and-release-FAQ.md

 ***
 <a name="wiki-check_out_and_build"/>
 # How do I check out and build the Framework?
-See "Building from source" in the README in root of the 3.2.x (master) source tree.
+See [building from source](https://github.com/SpringSource/spring-framework#building-from-source) in the README.
 This also includes information on importing projects into Eclipse/STS/IDEA.

 ***
 <a name="wiki-build_duration"/>